the-teachingRSE-project/competencies/competencies.md

 so the same RSE might for example work on data management and on Open Science.
 We figure many RSEs to have more than one of the specializations mentioned below.
-We categorize them into those, that can be viewed as a specialization within RSE-specific topics, while other RSEs might epxand their skill set and profession to areas, that are not typical for a RSE.
+We categorize them into those, that can be viewed as a specialization within RSE-specific topics, while other RSEs might expand their skill set and profession to areas, that are not typical for a RSE.

 ### Specializations within the core RSE competencies